zulip/zulip/docs/contributing/code-style.md

 Remember to
-[tag all user-facing strings for translation](../translating/translating.html), whether they are in HTML templates or JavaScript editing the HTML (e.g. error messages).
+[tag all user-facing strings for translation](../translating/translating.html), whether they are in HTML templates or JavaScript/TypeScript editing the HTML (e.g. error messages).

 ### State and logs files